harvard-edge/MAVBench/README.md

 Note: For follow the leader (you can trigger the person (leader) to start moving by pressing r.
 This time can also be set using the config file)

+### Runnin Hello World
+- HelloWorld: You can run the hello world with: ./MAVbench_base/src/mav-bench-apps/control_drone/pre_mission_cmds.sh | roslaunch control_drone control_drone.launch.
+What you should see if running this program is the drone navigatin a square around a warehouse  //TODO, where should this come given that you need to host too.

 ## Paper
 More technical details are available in our paper published in Micro 2018.(https://d.pr/f/fqspYT);